North Shore Scenic Railroad: History

 The scenic railroad began operating in 1990, by Donald Shank, former General Manager and Vice President of the Duluth, Mesabi & Iron Range Railway, began the North Shore Scenic Railroad.
 He operated the railroad for one season, using both county and private funding.
 In 1991, the Goldfines, a local family, took over operation of the railroad.
 They operated as a for-profit entity, using equipment they had purchased.
 The Goldfines operated the railroad for five seasons.
 By 1996, the Lake Superior Railroad Museum assumed operation of the North Shore Scenic Railroad.
 Operating with a strong corps of volunteers and a fleet of historic museum equipment, the North Shore Scenic Railroad has grown into an educational and historically significant operation.

 The railroad operates several locomotives, notably Great Northern Railway EMD NW5 192, DM&IR EMD SD18 193, Budd Rail Diesel Car 9169, Soo Line EMD GP30 700, and Soo Line EMD FP7 2500.
 Many steam locomotives have seen excursion service in one form or another.
 The first to operate was Duluth & Northern Minnesota 14, followed by Soo Line 1003 and Milwaukee Road 261, and (most recently) Soo Line 2719.
 The Duluth & Northeastern 28, a newly restored 2-8-0 Consolidation built in 1906 is now being used by the NSSR following its restoration.

 Milwaukee Road 261 makes occasional visits to Duluth, during which some cars from its excursion train are joined with some of the LSRM's equipment for a dinner special.

 Operating schedules

 From May until December, the NSSR operates several daily excursions; after Labor Day, the NSSR reduces service to weekends only.

 The 75-minute Duluth Zephyr runs several times a day during the main operating season.
 Vintage train cars are pulled by a vintage diesel engine through Duluth to the Lester River at the north end of the city.
 Passengers watch the engine uncouple, move to the back of the train, and pull it back to the station.

+The Northwoods Explorer is a 2.5 hour excursion during the day, operating on weekends.
+It follows the same route as our evening trains, making for a longer ride up the shore and back, with both Coach and First Class Options.
+This ride is an extension of shorter, Duluth Zephyr ride offered earlier in the day.

 The railroad also offers 2.5-hour Pizza and Elegant Dinner excursions from Duluth to Knife River.

 From July through September, the NSSR runs the Two Harbors Turn (becoming the Fall Colors Train to Two Harbors from mid-September to early October), a six-hour excursion with a stop for passengers to explore the historic Two Harbors Depot and town.